cypress-io/cypress/CONTRIBUTING.md

 Issues may be opened about wanting changes to our [documentation](https://github.com/cypress-io/cypress-documentation), our [example-kitchensink app](https://github.com/cypress-io/cypress-example-kitchensink), or [another repository](https://github.com/cypress-io).
 In this case you should:

 - Thank them for their contribution.
-- Explain that this repo is only for bugs or feature requests of the Cypress product.
+- Explain that this repo is only for bugs or feature requests of the Cypress App.
 - If you have permission to 'Transfer the issue', do so.
 If not, explain that they can open an issue in our other repository and link to the repository.
 - Close the issue (if not already transferred).

-#### Our Dashboard Service
+#### Cypress Dashboard

 Issues may be opened about wanting features in our Dashboard Service.
 In this case you should:

-- Thank them for expressing interest in a new feature.
+- Thank them for opening an issue.
-- Refer them to the Dashboard ProductBoard: "You can express interest and see progress for this feature on our Roadmap from our Dashboard's product board here: https://portal.productboard.com/cypress-io/1-cypress-dashboard All related work for the Dashboard features is handled in that ProductBoard and will be handled by the Dashboard team directly when you comment there."
-- Close the issue
+- Add the `external: dashboard` label.

+#### Component Testing

+Issues may be opened about wanting features in Component Testing.
+In this case you should:

+- Thank them for opening an issue.
-- Close the issue to comments
+- Add the `component testing` label.

 ### Is this already an open issue?